-On Tuesday, March 23, 2021, Sasakawa Peace Foundation USA, as part of the National Cherry Blossom Festival, hosted a virtual event titled, “Resiliency & Friendship: Reflections on 3.11.”
+On Tuesday, March 23, 2021, Sasakawa Peace Foundation USA (Sasakawa USA), as part of the National Cherry Blossom Festival, hosted a virtual event titled, “Resiliency & Friendship: Reflections on 3.11.”
 This event featured Ambassador John Roos, Partner and Co-Founder of Geodesic Capital and U.S. Ambassador to Japan from 2009-2013, Ms. Susie Roos, Partner and CAO at Geodesic Capital, and Ms. Suzanne Basalla, President and CEO of U.S.-Japan Council and Senior Advisor to Ambassador Roos at the U.S. Embassy Tokyo from 2010-2012.
 The event took place in the form of a virtual fireside chat where each speaker recounted their personal stories of being in Tokyo on March 11, 2011, when the Great East Japan Earthquake occurred.
 Amb.
 Roos, Ms. Roos, and Ms. Basalla reflected on the resulting challenges and successes that brought the United States and Japan closer together in working towards recovery in the Tohoku region.

 Attendees included distinguished guests from the Washington D.C. policy community, academia, think tanks, Japan-America Society directors, along with former and current leaders of both the U.S. and Japanese government and military.
 Ms. Shanti Shoji, Director of Programming at Sasakawa USA, facilitated the fireside chat and moderated the Q&A.